codefresh-io/docs.codefresh.io/_posts/2023-07-30-july-release-notes.md

 ### GitOps on-premises: MTLS for MongoDB and Redis

-On-premises for GitOps supports MTLS (Mutual TLS) for Redis and MongoDB.
-This enhancement provides enhanced security and encryption capabilities for Redis data communication with Codefresh in on-premises environments.
+On-premises for GitOps supports MTLS (Mutual TLS) for MongoDB and Redis.
+This enhancement provides enhanced security and encryption capabilities for communication with Codefresh in on-premises environments.
 Administrators can customize the level of security according to their requirements.

 For details, see [External MongoDB with MTLS](https://artifacthub.io/packages/helm/codefresh-onprem/codefresh#external-mongodb-with-mtls){:target="\_blank"} and [External Redis with MTLS](https://artifacthub.io/packages/helm/codefresh-onprem/codefresh#external-redis-with-mtls){:target="\_blank"}.